-- The capacity for short-term memory is limited to about the number a seven digit phone number.
+- The capacity for short-term memory is limited to about the number of a seven-digit phone number.

-- Diseases that cause neurodegeneration, such as Azlheimers can also be a factor in a person's short-term and eventually long-term memory
+- Diseases that cause neurodegeneration, such as Alzheimer's, can also be a factor in a person's short-term and eventually long-term memory.

 - Reflection.
-Reflecting on past behaviors leads us into judging what has happened in the past which creates automatic behaviors in the present.
+Reflecting on past behaviors leads us to judge what has happened in the past, which creates automatic behaviors in the present.
 Replace this thinking with new thoughts to bring about positive actions.
 Replace your dwelling in the past by living in the present moment.

 - Being mindful or focusing your attention on the present moment.
 Begin to look at the world as though you've never seen it before.
 Avoid the "what-ifs and the should-haves."
 Keep your attention directed to the present.
 You will succeed.

 - Intentionally thinking about positive thoughts or new ways of narrating your lived experience.
-Our reality is our perception and is perceived through different filters in our mind.
-As we focus on the positive we change our feelings and behavior leading us to the path of mental excellence.
+Our reality is our perception and is perceived through different filters in our minds.
+As we focus on the positive, we change our feelings and behavior, leading us to the path of mental excellence.